zhengv-star/Fin321_Github_/template-spec.md

 ## 1. Problem Statement

-Briefly restate the exposure and objective in professional terms.

-Example phrasing:
-> Our company expects to receive EUR-denominated revenue in 12 months, exposing us to potential FX risk from fluctuations in the EURUSD rate.
-This specification outlines the analytical framework for quantifying, comparing, and evaluating alternative hedging strategies to mitigate that risk.
+Our company, a U.S.-based solar equipment importer, expects to receive €4,500,000 in 12 months, exposing us to transaction exposure from potential EUR/USD exchange rate fluctuations.
+This specification outlines the analytical framework for quantifying, comparing, and evaluating alternative hedging strategies—including forward contracts, money-market hedges, and currency options—to determine the optimal approach for protecting the USD value of this receivable while balancing cash flow certainty, cost efficiency, and strategic flexibility.
+The analysis will support a data-driven recommendation to corporate treasury leadership for mitigating downside currency risk.

-Include:
-- Exposure type (receivable or payable)
-- Foreign currency amount and time horizon
-- Objective (e.g., protect USD value, preserve upside)
-- Decision context (corporate treasury or business unit)

-> *A strong statement demonstrates clear understanding of both financial context and business implications.*

----

 ## 2. Inputs (Known Variables)

-Create a clean, professional input table.
-This will become the foundation for your spreadsheet and future AI prompts.

 | Variable | Description | Unit | Example | Source |
 |-----------|-------------|------|----------|--------|